-What are leading-edge mechanical, electrical and plumbing (MEP) contractors focusing on this year as a way to boost their BIM capabilities?
-Here are three trends I’m seeing.
+What are leading-edge mechanical, electrical and plumbing (MEP) contractors focusing on as a way to boost their BIM capabilities?
+Here are three trends we’re seeing.

 1. A move to 3D.
 An increasing number of building owners, facility managers and project engineers are working with 3D models.
 This means MEP contractors will need to be able to work in a 3D environment and provide 3D datasets.
 The trend toward connecting 3D models to robotic total stations and 3D laser measurement tools to ensure more accurate layout will continue to grow, especially in the area of hangers and equipment placement.